 So, what exactly is the F 850 GS Adventure then?
 Well, the standard 850 GS was flawless on the road, but it wasn’t really a proper off-road machine.
 Sure, you can hit some nice trails with it and even go long distance touring, but it’s not really the machine to take off-road and throw around on the rough stuff.
 And that’s where the GS Adventure comes in.

-How’s it better?
+Just how is it better?

-How does it perform?
+Okay, but how does it perform?

-The foot-pegs are also enduro pegs and you get a much better grip for your feet.
-With the improved travel suspension, the bike feels much better as well, and even though the rear is a bit stiffer, to compensate for the added weight of the bike, it still does its job of making the bike stable and offers a great feel of the rear tyre.
-The larger and narrow front tyre also makes steering in the rough stuff really nice, and I also like the fact that the bike gets a steering damper so your hands don’t get tossed around on bumpy surfaces.
+The foot-pegs are also enduro pegs, which give you a much better grip for your feet.
+With the improved travel suspension, the bike feels brilliant, and even though the rear is a bit stiff to compensate for the added weight of the bike, it still does its job of making the bike very stable and offers a great feel of the rear tyre.
+The larger front tyre also improves the steering on the rough stuff.
+I also like the fact that the bike gets a steering damper, so your hands don’t get tossed around on bumpy surfaces.
 Even the standard 850 GS gets that.

 We rode mostly on very loose mud and dirt, and the bike felt stable throughout our ride.
-I also managed to learn some important riding skills thanks to the exercises we practised with the help of the BMW instructors.
+I also managed to learn some important riding skills, thanks to the exercises we practised with the help of the BMW instructors.
 We learnt about our footwork, controlling our body weight and our field of vision.
-It was a wonderful experience and I definitely came out of it a better rider.
+It was a wonderful experience, and I definitely came out of it a better rider.